stagadimples/get-differences/README.md

 * This report is generated from the file named **tracking-worksheet.xlsm**.
 * To generate the report, simply click on the **Get Differences** button.
 The sheets **New** and **Cancelled** tabs are automatically populated accordingly.

-### Note:
+### Additional Notes:
+* You may need to **enable macros** when prompted to do so.
-It's not important to clear the sheets before running a new report, as this is done at application runtime.
+* It's not important to clear the sheets before running a new report, as this is done at application runtime.

 ### Caution!